Mabura Caves

 Farmers in Zhombe East, Chief Samambwa's area particularly plot holders at Ngondoma Irrigation Scheme are the current immediate beneficiaries as guano is a highly effective fertilizer.
 It has very high content of nitrogen, phosphate, and potassium, the nutrients essential for growth in plants.

+In Zhombe, people believe the caves are sacred.
+It is thought that the Chinonyiwa family descendants are the sole custodians of the Mabura traditional rites.
+The Chinonyiwas act as guides and information sources when you get to Mabura Guano Caves.